 8.16.1.8 Cross-border data transfers.
 Consider the requirements that may apply to cross-border data transfers.

 8.17.
-A lawful basis may be based on either the presence of a lawful basis under applicable law; or on the absence of a prohibition on the processing and disclosure of the data requested under applicable law.
+A lawful basis may be based on the presence of a lawful basis under ICANN policy (or applicable law).

 The application of the balancing test and factors considered in this section SHOULD be revised, as appropriate, to address applicable case law interpreting GDPR, guidelines issued by the EDPB or revisions to GDPR or other applicable privacy laws that may occur in the future.